[3.8] Zombies/SRS Occultist - HC SSF focused guide

 The order of Ascendancy passive skills for the CI version:

-If I wanted to stay with the life/ES version, I think I'd go
+If I wanted to stay with the life/ES version and I had a problem with chaos resistance:

-Profane Bloom -> Void Beacon -> Withering Presence -> Malediction.
+Profane Bloom -> Malediction -> Void Beacon -> Withering Presence.

 Gems and Links

-SRS + Unleash + Minion Dam. + Added Cold Dam. + Ruthless + Elem.
+SRS + Unleash + Added Cold Dam. + Minion Dam. + Ruthless + Elem.
 Focus.

 I used to use Spell Echo instead of Unleash, but I think the latter works better overall.

-Raise Zombie + Minion Dam. + Minion Speed + Fortify.
+Raise Zombie + Minion Dam. + Feeding Frenzy + Empower/Fortify.

 CWDT + Temporal Chains.

-We can't use skills supported by Blood Magic as a CI character (but it won't accidentally kill us either), so we need to remove the gem each time we raise the spectres.
+Using Blood Magic allows Carnage Chieftains to grant Frenzy Charges more often.
+We can't use skills supported by Blood Magic as a Chaos Inoculation character (but it won't accidentally kill us either), so we need to remove the gem each time we raise spectres.

 Adjustments for the Shaper

-The fight is easier if you use Storm Brand instead of Arc to keep the high uptime of your curses and the EE debuff.
-Use Unleash instead of Minion Speed to quickly get all your zombies back.
+The fight is easier if you use Storm Brand instead of Arc to keep the high uptime of your curses and the Elemental Equilibrium debuff.
 Enfeeble probably won't save you anyway, so you may use Frostbite or Vulnerability instead.

 If you can afford a slot, Convocation may somewhat help with protecting your minions from the Shaper's beam and vortices casted by the mid-phases bosses, but I don't think it's necessary.

 In 3.7 there are two adjacent maps in which we can find Death cards: Marshes and Mud Geyser.
-Assuming a brand new, clear Atlas, I suggest focusing on narrowing down the map pool to Marshes.
-Check this link for some basic Atlas mechanics.
+In ssf it's important to understand the Atlas mechanics in order to secure access to these maps.
+Check this link for some basics.

-That way, Marshes itself would be the only T5 map that could drop when you run it and you should be getting a supply of maps that can lead to it by drops, using Vaal Orbs, or the "3 to 1" vendor recipe.
+This way, Marshes or Mud Geyser itself would be the only T5 or T6 map respectively that could drop when you run it and you should be getting a supply of maps that can lead to it by drops, using Vaal Orbs, or the "3 to 1" vendor recipe.

-This Vaal Regalia here is a result of crafting gear with Dense Fossils, which can be found in Fungal Caverns in the Azurite Mine.
+This Vaal Regalia here is a result of crafting gear with Dense Fossils, which can be found in Fungal Caverns and Petrified Forests in the Azurite Mine.
 They were changed in 3.7 and while they're still valuable, an armour with such amount of ES isn't obtainable in non-permanent leagues for now.
 You can get up to ~90% of it though.
+It has the quality improved to 28% with the crafting bench obtained by putting Hillock in the Fortification division at rank 3.
+The affix granting Aspect of the Avian was added with beastcrafting.

 Keep an eye on Shaper belts, which drop in Shaper-influenced maps.
 They can have interesting modifiers, like:

-- up to 20% increased energy shield recovery rate.
+- up to 20% increased ES recovery rate.

 Crystal Belts are distinguished by their implicit providing 60-80 to maximum ES.
 They can be found in the particular region of the Atlas.